PUBLICATION

 Early Grade Retention Harms Adult Earnings

-Revised and Resubmitted (2nd Round) to the American Economic Journal: Applied Economics
+Conditional acceptance at the American Economic Journal: Applied Economics

 Grade Retention (Joint with Kendall J. Kennedy and Simon ter Meulen.
 Invited for inclusion in Handbook of Labor, Human Resources and Population Economics, ed.
 Klaus F. Zimmermann.)
 (Under Review)